Metadata sections, COMDAT and SHF_LINK_ORDER

 C identifier name sections

-The runtime usually needs to access all the metadata sections.
-Metadata section names typically consist of pure C-like identifier characters (isalnum characters in the C locale plus _) to leverage a linker magic.
-Let's use the section name meta as an example.
+The runtime typically needs to access all metadata sections collectively.
+To facilitate this, metadata section names usually consist of pure C-like identifier characters (alphanumeric characters in the C locale plus underscore) to take advantage of a powerful linker feature.

 • If __start_meta is not defined, the linker defines it to the start of the output section meta.